awsdocs/amazon-workspaces-user-guide/doc_source/printing.md

 The following printing methods are supported by Amazon WorkSpaces\.

 **Note**
-The Amazon WorkSpaces clients for tablets, Linux, and Chromebook support cloud printing services\.
-Local and network printing are not currently supported for the tablet, Linux, and Chromebook clients\.
+The Amazon WorkSpaces clients for tablets , Chromebook, and Linux support cloud printing services\.
+Local and network printing are not currently supported for the tablet , Chromebook, and Linux clients\.
 Amazon Linux WorkSpaces support network printers and cloud printing services\.
 Local printer redirection is not available for Linux WorkSpaces or the Linux client\.

 **Topics**